 Fact 3: Even though my family think of me as more of a home body, I have been known to be a bit of a wanderlust at times.
 As a Piscean, I have a great sense of adventure, a need to occasionally escape, wander and explore, hence my love for travel and research.
 I have been fortunate to travel a fair bit through work and now want to travel more with my family.

 Fact 4: I am generally a quiet achiever, but sometimes its important to toot your own horn.
-I have a design, fashion and textile background and a career in industry and teaching spanning over 25 years that has allowed me to grow and give back to my community (you can find me on Linkedin).
+I have a design, fashion and textile background and a career in industry and teaching spanning over 25 years that has allowed me to grow and give back to my community.
 My greatest achievement though and most rewarding has been raising my beautiful family with the help of a loving husband and father whom I adore.

 Fact 5: I have a creative streak but have always struggled with colour so I’ve been challenging myself to explore hues in what I capture.
 It has been through food photography and observing the changing light that comes with the time of day and the seasons that I am slowly gaining confidence and expressing colour through my artwork.
 Amongst my photographs of food posted, you may have seen some artwork that I have quietly thrown in; there are plans to expand this further.

 You now know a little bit more about me and #5factsaboutme comes with passing it forward so I will discreetly tag a few people to share five facts about themselves via Instagram and let them decide if they wish to share.
 In the meantime here is the salad that I have been enjoying so much.